 - 1. In the Admin Interface, click Security in the left tree menu. - 2.
 Under Security, click Secure Credentials. - 3.
-Click Create. - 4.
+Click Create.
+The Credential page appears. - 4.
 In the Credential Name field, enter the name of the credential. - 5.
 Optionally specify a credential description, username, and password. - 6.
 Leave the Credential Certificate and Credential Private Key fields empty. - 7.
 Set the Credential Signing field to false. - 8.
-In the Target Uri Pattern field, enter the URIs of the MarkLogic Server App Servers this credential is to protect, starting with https.
+In the Target Uri Pattern field, enter the URIs of the MarkLogic Server app servers this credential is to protect, starting with https.